Sayani07/thesis-SG/README.md

 # PhD thesis

 This repo contains source files for my PhD thesis titled, "Visualization and analysis of probability distributions of large temporal data", at Monash University.
+The pdf can be found [here](https://github.com/Sayani07/thesis-SG/blob/master/docs/thesis.pdf) and html can be found [here](sayani07.github.io/thesis-sg/).

 # Summary

 ## Clone with `git-lfs`